MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Place.md

 ```

 ### -Tags
-The Tags parameter specifies additional features of the room.
-Add more detials like type of view or furniture type.
+The Tags parameter specifies additional features of the room (for example, detials like the type of view or furniture type).

 You can specify multiple labels separated by commas: \<Label1\>,\<Label2\>,...\<LabelN\>.
 If the labels contains spaces, enclose the value in quotation marks: "\<Label1\>","\<Label2\>",..."\<LabelN\>".